screepers/screepers-standards/SS3-Universal_Credentials_File.md

-# SS3: Universal Credentials File v1.0
+# SS3: Unified Credentials File v1.1

 The proliferation of third-party tools and other projects related to Screeps has led to a significant number of different configuration formats for storing account information.
 Many users are now faced with the difficulty of having to manage the same information in many different configuration files.